urbanalloy/threeoaks/trunk/ScreenSavers/Flurry/Doc/ReadMe.txt

 - Copy the Flurry screensaver file (Flurry.scr) to your Windows directory.
   Use the Screen Saver tab of the Desktop control panel to select and configure Flurry.

+- You can also right click the Flurry.scr file and choose Install

+Note: this is an OpenGL screensaver and some Intel driver disable hardware acceleration for OpenGL screensavers, rendering them extremely slow.
+You might try to rename the file to Flurry.sCr as a workaround.

 ***************************************************************************
 ** Changelog
 ***************************************************************************

-Release 1.2.1: 07/02/08, build 1.2.1.8
+==== Release 1.3 ====

+Version 1.3.0.xx (07/xx/08)
+	-

+==== Release 1.2 ====

+Version 1.2.1.8 (07/02/08)
 	- Use ScrnSave.Lib from VS2005 as the latest version has a dependency on the Vista version of user32.dll
 	- Added dialog icon
 	- Corrected version & build info retrieval
 	- Added theme manifest
 	- New icon
 	- Merged Readme & Release documents

-Release 1.2.0: 02/13/05, build 1.2.0.4
+Version 1.2.0.4 (02/13/05)
+	- Fixes errors when reading from registry if the keys don't exist
+	- Removed deprecated function calls
+	- Added new About Box.
+	- Builds 1-3: Developer builds

 	Known bugs:
 		- Hitting Test too many times triggers bad behavior on my NVidia card.
 		- Double buffering and multimon interact poorly (slow flip).
 		- The screen saver config applet might crash on ATI cards, though the screen saver should function fine if invoked standalone (/c or /s).
 		  Note that other problems reported by users with Radeon cards seem to go away when using the newest Catalyst drivers.

-Build 4 (1.2.0.4): 02/13/05
- - Fixes errors when reading from registry if the keys don't exist
- - Removed deprecated function calls
- - Added new About Box

-Builds 1-3: Developer builds

-Release 1.1.1: 8/19/03, build 1.1.1.11

-Build 11 (1.1.1.11): 8/19/2003
+==== Release 1.1 ====

+Version 1.1.1.11 (8/19/2003)
 	- Fixes crash when using the preview in the Screen Saver tab of Display Properties with some ATI Radeon video cards/drivers.

-Release 1.1: 8/10/2003, build 1.1.0.10

-Build 10 (1.1.0.10): 8/10/2003
+Version 1.1.0.10 (8/10/2003)
 	- Tries to automatically throttle the distance between frames on slower graphics cards, so if the rendering isn't keeping up, it gets slower instead of darker
 	- "Shrink by %" setting, editable in registry, allows you to use only part of the screen for Flurry (another way to speed it up if it's too slow)
 	- Other timing related fixes
 	- May work better if your desktop is configured for 16 bit color depth

-Build 9 (1.0.0.9): 6/3/2003
+==== Release 1.0 ====

+Version 1.0.0.9 (6/3/2003)
 	- Test button in configuration mode invokes screensaver with current, unsaved settings
 	- Freakshow modes added
 	- Per-monitor visual support added (no UI yet; must edit registry)

-Build 8 (1.0.0.8): 6/2/2003
+Version 1.0.0.8 (6/2/2003)
 	- Read visuals from registry, support custom visuals (no UI yet)

-Build 7 (1.0.0.7): 5/29/2003
+Version 1.0.0.7 (5/29/2003)
 	- Allow selection of visual in UI (predefined visuals only)
 	- Fix multimon bug if primary monitor doesn't start at (0, 0)

-Build 6 (1.0.0.6): 5/29/2003
+Version 1.0.0.6 (5/29/2003)
 	- In multimon mode, each flurry draws independently (but they're all the same visual)
 	- Support visuals other than Classic (must edit registry to select)

-Build 5 (1.0.0.5): 5/23/2003
+Version 1.0.0.5 (5/23/2003)
 	- Multimon support (whole desktop, primary monitor, each monitor but all the same)
 	- FPS indicator support

-Release 1.0: 5/20/2003, build 1.0.0.4

-Build 4 (1.0.0.4): 5/20/2003
+Version 1.0.0.4 (5/20/2003)
 	- Stable, no visual configuration options

-Previous builds were developer builds only.
+	- Previous builds were developer builds only.

 ***************************************************************************
 ** Updates